sidx8/Cesta-open-source-project/README.md

 If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).

+And if you get stuck at anywhere just [go here](https://www.google.com/webhp?hl=en&ictx=2&sa=X&ved=0ahUKEwjX4fnS4MPpAhWDhXIEHYbeCncQPQgH) and type in the problem.

 ## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.